decentralized-identity/trustdidweb-v03/spec/specification.md

 where:

-- `threshold`: an integer that must be surpassed by the sum of the approvers and DID Controller's weights for a [[ref: DID log entry]] to be considered approved.
+- `threshold`: an integer that must be attained or surpassed by the sum of the witnesses and DID Controller's weights for a [[ref: DID log entry]] to be considered approved.
 - `selfWeight`: an integer that is the weight given the DID Controller's verified proof, in determining if the threshold has been surpassed.
-- `approvers`: an array of approvers
+- `witnesses`: an array of witnesses
-  - `id`: the DID of the approver
+  - `id`: the DID of the witness
-  - `weight`: the weight of the approver
+  - `weight`: the weight of this witness's approval

-The use of the threshold and weighted approvals (versus needing approvals from all approvers) is to prevent a faulty approver from preventing the publishing of a new version of the DID.
-To determine if the threshold has been passed, sum the `weight` integer of the received approvals, plus the `selfWeight` of the DID Controller and if it equal to or more than `threshold`, the update can be published.
+The use of the threshold and weighted approvals (versus needing approvals from all witnesses) is to prevent faulty witnesses from preventing the publishing of a new version of the DID.
+To determine if the threshold has been passed, sum the `weight` integer of the received approvals, plus the `selfWeight` of the DID Controller, and if it equal to or more than `threshold`, the update can be published.
 The calculation **MUST** also be executed by resolvers processing a DID Log.
-For example, if there are three approvers, each with a `weight` of 1, the DID Controller with a `selfWeight` of 2, and a `threshold` of 4, the threshold will be met by two approvers approving the change, plus the DID Controller.
+For example, if there are three witnesses, each with a `weight` of 1, the DID Controller with a `selfWeight` of 2, and a `threshold` of 4, the threshold will be met by two witnesses approving the change, plus the DID Controller.

-See the Implementer's Guide section on [Implementing Approvers](#implementing-approvers) for more discussion on the approvals capability and using it in production scenarios.
+See the Implementer's Guide section on [Witnesses and Watchers](#witnesses-and-watchers) for more discussion on the witness capability and using it in production scenarios.

 #### Publishing a Parallel `did:web` DID